pkenny11/CoxRossRubinsteinCalc/README.md

 ## What's needed to Run the Program
 To run this application, make sure that you have Python installed on your computer.
 You also need to have the "numpy" and "tkinter" libraries.
 If you do not have these libraries, you can install them using pip.

-## Instructions to Run the Program

-### Before Running
-Ensure you have Python 3.8 or higher installed, as well as pip for managing Python packages.
-This application has been tested on Windows 10.
-Also, ensure that numpy is installed.

-### Installation
-1. **Clone the Repository**: git clone https://github.com/pkenny11/CoxRossRubinsteinCalc.git

-3. **Navigate to the Project Directory**: cd CoxRossRubinsteinCalc

-4. **Launch the Program**: python CoxRossRubinsteinCalc.py

-###

 ## Input Instructions
 ### Initial Stock Price (S0)
 - **Description**: This is the current price of the stock.